Arsenik1/AirportGPT/README.md

 ## API Documentation

 Once the backend server is running, you can access the API documentation at http://localhost:8002/docs

+## Project Architecture & Privacy Considerations

+AirportGPT is designed with privacy and data security as core principles, which is particularly important for airport operations.
+The application uses a local LLM (Large Language Model) deployment through Ollama instead of cloud-based alternatives for several important reasons:

+### On-premises Data Processing
+- All user queries and sensitive airport information remain within the local infrastructure
+- No data is sent to external cloud providers, ensuring complete data sovereignty
+- Complies with strict privacy requirements for airport operations

+### Resource Efficiency
+- The Qwen2.5 7B model is specifically selected to balance performance and hardware requirements
+- Can run effectively on consumer-grade hardware (single RTX 4060 GPU)
+- Lower latency compared to API calls to remote services

+### Customization
+- The local model can be fine-tuned for airport-specific terminology and use cases
+- Custom tools have been implemented to handle flight information and airport services queries

+### Offline Capability
+- The system can function without an internet connection, ensuring reliability during network issues
+- Critical airport information remains accessible even during connectivity problems

 ## Environment Variables